-Three options are available: Host CLK → HCLK-PCICLK → HCLK+PCICLK.
+Three options are available: Host CLK HCLK-PCICLK HCLK+PCICLK.
 The default setting is Host CLK.
-This option is used to set the working speed of SDRAM.
-It is the same as CPU working frequency, plus or minus PCI clock.
-An SDRAM working speed of over 133MHz will stay at 133MHz.
+This option is used to set the working speed of SDRAM either the same as the CPU working frequency, or plus, or minus the PCI clock speed respectively.